 SEARCH KENT STATE

-The Bachelor of Technical and Applied Studies (formerly the Bachelor of Applied Studies) is a degree completion program.
+The Bachelor of Technical and Applied Studies is a degree completion program.
 It is designed to accommodate varied educational backgrounds, develop competencies needed for success in a variety of work settings, and offer major courses in schedules attractive to time- and place-bound students.
 Self-management of one's career in the 21st century is a major goal of this degree.

-The BTAS offers a variety of concentrations including Applied Business, Computer Technology, Application Development, Applied Computer Security and Forensics Technology, General Technology, Internet and Multimedia, and Networking.
-A concentration in Healthcare Informatics will begin in Fall 2018.
+The BTAS offers a variety of concentrations including Applied Business, Information Technology, Application Development, Applied Computer Security and Forensics Technology, General Technology, Internet and Multimedia, Networking, and Healthcare Informatics.

 This degree provides a blended, breadth of learning experience that encompasses many disciplines, and is quite different from the traditional degree which provides depth within a single discipline.
 Students who desire a major with depth in a specific discipline should consider a traditional degree.